 A 1-minute, 5-second call bills as 2 minutes.
 Across 50 short calls a month, the round-up tax alone is measurable.

-Claudessa is built for the shop owner who's on a roof or under a sink and watching calls go to voicemail. $9.99/mo plus $0.29/call — published, no quote, no tier games, no contract.
+Claudessa is built for the shop owner who's on a roof or under a sink and watching calls go to voicemail. $29/mo plus $0.29/call — published, no quote, no tier games, no contract.
 We don't deduct your budget for spam calls.
 We don't round minutes up — we don't bill on minutes at all.
 We call you to set it up: a real conversation where the AI learns your services, your pricing, your service area, the questions customers actually ask.
 That voice-based onboarding produces a knowledge base roughly 5x richer than the website-scan or web-form setup most tools use — because a conversation surfaces what a form never asks.
-And it's a genuine 2-month free trial with every feature on, no credit card.
+And it's a genuine 14-day / first-30-calls trial with every feature on, trial terms shown before you start.

 That's $3,800–$6,500/year in savings against AnswerForce's plan.
 The gap widens with volume — AnswerForce's per-minute overage plus the round-up tax make every additional call more expensive, while Claudessa's flat $0.29/call rate stays the same.